luk036/netlistx/README.md

 # 🏉 netlistx

-> Ellipsoid Method in Python
+> Netlist and its related Algorithms in Python

 A longer description of your project goes here...